embrace-io/embrace-docs/docs/react-native/features/tracing.md

 ## Feature Support

 :::info Minimum Requirements
-- **We recommend using the latest React Native SDK version for the most up-to-date API**.
-Even though Performance Tracing is enabled in versions 4.1.0 and above.
+- **We recommend using the latest Embrace React Native SDK version for the most up-to-date API**.
+Even though Performance Tracing is enabled in [Embrace React Native versions 4.1.0 and above](/react-native/integration/add-embrace-sdk/).
 :::

 The Embrace Performance Tracing API allows you to: